 - GREAT START LEGAL WORKSHOPS Many legal predicaments faced by child care providers are avoidable with good planning and solid advice.
 Public Counsel's Great Start Legal Workshops offer high quality, low-cost guidance on legal issues that arise in the everyday operation of ECE programs.
 Please click above for more information.

 - GREAT START LEGAL WORKSHOP: Serving Children with Special Needs - October 23, 2014 Public Counsel's Early Care & Education Law Unit will be offering its next Great Start Legal Workshop on the Regional Center Advocacy on October 23, 2014 from 6:30 to 8:30 p.m.

 - Child Care Operator Resource Guide This Guide provides links to helpful information for child care center operators (individuals looking to expand, renovate, or acquire a child care center).

-- Surviving the Economic Crisis - Useful Information and Resources for Small Businesses Is your small business struggling due to the economic downturn?
+- Useful Information and Resources for Small Businesses Is your small business struggling due to the economic downturn?
 This document contains information sheets prepared by attorneys addressing legal issues you may be facing now, such as loan or lease modifications, employment laws, and referrals to other sources of financial and consulting assistance for small businesses.

 - California Immunization Registry The California Immunization Registry is a free and secure internet-based computer system used by thousands of doctors that stores children's immunization records.
 To learn more about how you can use this free and very useful tool, click on the above title.